christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 enduring details in AARON that deserve closer examination.

 Harold Cohen was born in London in 1928, and studied fine art at university.
-By the 1960s, Cohen had become a celebrated abstract painter.
-He represented Britain at Documenta and at the Venice Biennale, and mounted numerous solo shows in the UK, the US, and Canada.
-His early acrylic paintings demonstrate innovative, noisy textures and colors.
-Others works depict strange, primitive, life-like abstract shapes.[^gazelli] [TK -- a hook or bridge sentence]
+By the 1960s, Cohen had become a celebrated abstract painter: he represented Britain at Documenta and at the Venice Biennale, and mounted numerous solo shows in the UK, the US, and Canada.
+Early acrylic paintings demonstrate innovative, noisy textures and colors; while other works depict strange, primitive, life-like abstract shapes.[^gazelli] [TK -- a hook or bridge sentence]

 In 1968, Cohen moved to California to teach and research visual arts.
-There he learned computer programming, unusual for arts faculty at the time, and began to develop a machine-generated painting system that he would christen *AARON.*
+There he learned computer programming, unusual for arts faculty at the time, and began work on a machine-generated painting system that he would christen *AARON.*
 Early outputs were randomized lines and shapes that nonetheless looked hand-drawn.
-(Cohen would fill or shade some works manually with colored pencils.)
-Later, he would evolve the system to portray figurative forms, including humans and plants, while maintaining the freehand aesthetic.
+(Cohen would fill or shade some prints manually with colored pencils.)
+Later, he would evolve the system to portray figurative forms, including humans and plants, while hewing to his freehand aesthetic.

 Cohen progressed through a number of programming languages: at first FORTRAN, then C, and eventually LISP.
-He used variety of hardware devices, such as plotter machines, a mechanical 'turtle' that could steer itself around a paper surface, and even a prototype painting machine that could apply color itself.
+He used a variety of hardware devices, such as plotter machines, a mechanical 'turtle' that could steer itself around a paper surface, and even a prototype painting machine that could apply color itself.
 Cohen also made large oil paintings based on AARON's outputs by